tellurianinteractive/Tellurian.Trains.Schedule.Importers/README.md

 It us currently only experimental and incomplete.

 ## XPLN Importer
-Validates and mports .ODS-files containing XPLN planning data.
+Validates and imports .ODS-files containing XPLN planning data.

 ### XPLN
 XPLN is the defacto tool withing the FREMO community to